-The School Board supports an educational environment that is free of harassment and hate.
-The Board's authority is derived from Wisconsin statutes that allow school boards to establish rules pertaining to the conduct of students to maintain a favorable academic atmosphere.
+The Board supports an educational environment that is free of harassment and hate.
+The Board's authority is derived from Wisconsin statutes that allow school boards to establish rules pertaining to the conduct of students to maintain a safe and supportive learning environment.
 It is, therefore, the policy of the District that neither students nor employees will be allowed to engage in any form of harassment, hate, or intimidation toward other students or school employees.